All Episodes

 It might be pretty good to get on something like that.

-But uh I just wanted to express that.
+But I just wanted to express that.

-And for your listeners that uh I'm sure a lot of them out there in the same boat, but uh for us not to be totally upset with this thing and absolutely pathetic of what he's doing.
+But for us not to be totally upset with this thing and absolutely pathetic of what he's doing.

-And I think that's the right.
+And I think that's what I'm saying.

-That is the taxes that are legally due, but people don't pay.
+That is, the taxes that are legally due, but people don't pay.

-So in both instances, by having the Treasury Secretary and the Health and Human Services Secretary to be go to great lengths to uh get out from under paying taxes is just untenable.
+So in both instances, by having the Treasury Secretary and the Health and Human Services Secretary to be go to great lengths to get out from under paying taxes is just untenable.

 If they want any particular moral standing with the American people.